 - Attorneys understand the scope of local and state laws as they relate to business contracts.

-Areas of Business Contracts We Specialize In
+Areas of Business Contracts Our Lawyers Specialize In

 The Federal Trade Commission requires franchisors to give potential franchisees a Franchise Disclosure Document.
 This document is typically very lengthy and chocked full of legal speak.
 When signing on to do business with a franchisor or franchisee, do not go it alone.
 Our attorneys can help you draft or review this complex document while ensuring your rights are well protected.